INFORMATION FOR MEMBERS

 SUBSCRIPTIONS

-Our season, running from September to the end of May, comprises three terms each culminating in a concert – near Christmas, around Easter, and in the early summer.
+Our season, running from September to the end of May, comprises three terms and four concerts – November, near Christmas, around Easter, and in the early summer.

 The current subscription is £180 a season payable, either in one sum at the beginning of the season, or in two instalments of £90, preferably by a standing order payable 15th September and 15th January.
 If you join after Christmas, your subscription will be reduced.
 Our current Treasurer Ann Hornung will be able to provide details.
 Our current Librarian Steph Bowden will advise you of any costs relating to music hire.

-When paying your subscriptions, you will be invited to sign a Gift Aid Declaration form enabling us to recover basic rate tax you have paid on it from the Inland Revenue.
+When paying your subscriptions, you will be invited to sign a Gift Aid Declaration form enabling us to recover basic rate tax you have paid on it from HMRC.

 We adhere strictly to data protection laws and use the information we collect from members exclusively for the smooth running of the choir.
 Such data will not be shared with a third party.